sajfb/sajfb/README.md

 **Completed projects**

-  - An [IPDC](https://github.com/sajfb/Isotopic-Profile-Deconvolution-Chromatogram-IPDC-algorithm) (Isotopic Profile Deconvoluted Chromatogram) algorithm: To screen biologically environmental complex matrices for unknown contaminants.
+  - An [IPDC](https://github.com/sajfb/Isotopic-Profile-Deconvolution-Chromatogram-IPDC-algorithm) (Isotopic Profile Deconvoluted Chromatogram) algorithm to screen biologically environmental complex matrices for unknown contaminants.
 The IPDC algorithm was employed in five different projects.

   - [IDSL.IPA](https://github.com/idslme/IDSL.IPA) is a peak-picking software package which is able to screen at lowest signal intensities (S/N >= 2).
 IDSL.IPA is able to pair isotopologues with a fixed distance (e.g. ), to smooth chromatographic peaks using a loess method to preserve the overall peak shapes, retention time drifts correction using indigenous index markers, large-scale peak alignment (N > 2000), gap filling, peak annotation and visualization of extracted ion chromatograms (EICs) and total ion chromatograms (TICs).